Lumavate-Team/documentation/docs/6-CLI.rst

 Setting up Profiles:
 ^^^^^^^^^^^^^^^^^^^

- Profiles can be setup using the Lumavate pre-set command or using your own configuration.
+ Profiles can be setup using the :ref:`Lumavate pre-set command<profile preset configuration>` or using :ref:`your own configuration<profile your own configuraiton>`.

  You will need to have :ref:`configured an environment<Provisioning Environments>` on your machine through the CLI to configure a profile.

+.. _profile preset configuration:

  Using a preset configuration: